osu-sig/Barista-Widget/README.md

 There are two ways to use Barista: comparing values within a series, and comparing a single series value to a maximum.
 Look at the demo job to get an idea of what data you'll need to send.

 Make sure that the tile has a background-color and font-size set, as Bar uses those when drawing the graphs.
-You may want to just modify the supplied bar.scss to meet your needs.
+You may want to just modify the supplied barista.scss to meet your needs.

 ## What are the options?